 - One of the worst was Juggernaut Drive.
 Issei goes into an insane berserker state, during which he CHEWS OFF ONE OF HIS OPPONENTS' ARMS!!!.
 He also grows a multitude of limbs from all over his body.
 And the real kicker?
 Ddraig has to warn Rias and the others to run away, because Issei would have killed them as well if they hadn't.
 The only reason this isn't High Octane is the way he was brought out of it.
 And this was only from Kiba and the rest's point of view.
 From Issei's point of view himself?
 It's a lot worse.

-I, who shall awaken; I am the Heavenly Dragon who stole the principles of domination from God; I mock the infinite, and fret over the dream; I shall become the Red Dragon of Domination; I shall drown you in the depths of crimson purgatory.
+I, who shall awaken; I am the Heavenly Dragon who stole the principle of domination from God; I mock the infinite, and fret over the dream; I shall become the Red Dragon of Domination; I shall drown you in the depths of crimson purgatory.
+Juggernaut Drive!

 - The second time he almost pulled off Juggernaut Drive was when he got himself knocked unconscious by Sairaorg in their match.
 He then wakes up to a white world with the past Boosted Gear users, surrounded by dark aura.
 One by one, they tell him to pull off Juggernaut Drive to the point he joins with them.